CYLALighthouse/CYLA_Assessments_Toolkit/docs/graphorg.md

-# Graphic Organizers from ELA Toolkit
+# Resources and Activities from the ELA Toolkit

-These are the Graphic Organizers that are pulled from the ELA Toolkit.
+These are the **Resources and Activities** that are pulled from the ELA Toolkit.
 You can print these out and use them for your Planned Interventions with your students.
-The Organizers do go in order relative to [Guided Reading](guidedreading.md), so if you need a reference to which section you need it for head back there.
+The Resources do go in order relative to [Guided Reading](guidedreading.md), so if you need a reference to which section you need it for head back there.

 <!-- tabs:start -->